pilotso11/lazywritercache/README.md

 # Dependencies

-The lazywritercache packe has no dependencies outside of core go packages.
+The basic lazywritercache has no dependencies outside of core go packages.
 The dependencies in go.mod are for the GORM example in [/example](/example).

+A second lock free implementation which performs slightly better under highly parallel read workloads is in the lockfree sub-folder as lockfree.LazyWriterCacheLF and has a dependence on xsync.MapOf.

 # Why not just use REDIS?
 Good question.
 In fact, if you need to live in a distributed world then REDIS is probably a good solution.
 But it's still much